operand/agency/docs/README.md

 You can use this to experiment with different help information structures.

-Merging the two objects, for example in order to only override specific fields, is not currently supported.
+Merging the two objects, for example in order to only override specific fields, is not (yet) supported.
 Let me know if you'd like to see this feature developed.

 ## Special Actions